Tendinous Xanthoma

 2. Lifestyle Changes: A healthy diet, regular exercise, and avoiding foods high in saturated fats can help manage the condition.

-3. Surgery: In severe cases or when xanthomas cause significant pain or functional problems, surgical removal may be necessary.
+3. Surgery: In severe cases or when xanthomas cause significant or functional problems, surgical removal may be necessary.

 Medications